-Gaurav worked for 10 months in financial year 2014-15 with a company and earned a salary of Rs 45,000 per month.
-Gaurav started working as an insurance agent starting February 2015.
-The total commission earned by him was Rs 59,500.
-Out of which Rs 34,000 is earned from commissions from LIC policies (new policies sold and first year’s commissions) and remaining Rs 25,500 is earned from renewal of LIC policies.
+Meet Gaurav – He worked for 10 months in the financial year 2017-18 with LIC and earned a salary of Rs 45,000 per month.
+Gaurav started working as an insurance agent, starting in February 2018.
+The total commission earned by him that year was Rs 59,500.
+Out of which Rs 34,000 is earned from commissions from LIC policies (new policies sold and first year’s commissions) and remaining Rs 25,500 is earned from the renewal of LIC policies.

-First let’s help Gaurav find how his income from being an insurance agent will be calculated.
+First, let’s help Gaurav find how his income from being an insurance agent will be calculated.

 If the commission earned is less than Rs 60,000, the deduction on the first year’s commission is 50% of the commission.
-In case of renewal commission the deduction available is 15%.
+In case of renewal commission, the deduction available is 15%.
 However, the maximum deduction allowed shall be limited to Rs 20,000.

-First year’s commission 34,000
+First year’s commission = Rs 34,000

 Deduction: 50% = Rs 17,000